Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](ENP.PNG)

-Succesful entry into the HR-VM
+Succesful access into the HR-VM

 ![image](ENHR.PNG)

-The process was repeated to connect to the Dev-VM via Azure Bastion.
+The process was repeated to connect remotely to the Dev-VM via Azure Bastion.

 ![image](ENDEV.PNG)